Analytic AC conductivities from holography: Einstein-dilaton-axion systems

 where $\chi_i=a x_i$ satisfies the equations of motion and breaks the translation symmetry; $a$ is a parameter describing the strength of momentum dissipation.
 We consider solutions of neutral planar AdS black holes with the metric

 The conductivity as a function of frequency in strongly coupled systems dual to the AdS gravity can be calculated from the retarded current-current correlator by the AdS/CFT prescription.
 To calculate the AC conductivity, we perturb the system by an alternating electric field along the $x\equiv x_1$ direction, which is achieved by adding a vector potential $\delta A_x(r,t)=e^{-i\omega t}A_x(r)$.
-The Maxwell equation for the zero density system is given by
+The Maxwell's equations for the zero density system are given by

 where the prime denotes derivative with respect to the radial coordinate $r$.
 To obtain the retarded Green's function, we impose the infalling boundary condition at the horizon $r=r_h$: $A_x\propto(r-r_h)^{-i\omega/|f'(r_h)|}$.
-At the AdS boundary, the leading and subleading terms of $A_x(r)$ are
+At the AdS boundary $r\to\infty$, the leading and subleading terms of $A_x(r)$ are

 where $\Lambda$ is a cutoff scale taken to be 1.
-In AdS$_5$, $\mathcal{\tilde{B}}=\mathcal{A}\, \omega^2L^4/2$, while in AdS$_4$, $\mathcal{\tilde{B}}=0$.
+In AdS$_5$, $\mathcal{\tilde{B}}=\mathcal{A}\, \omega^2/2$, while in AdS$_4$, $\mathcal{\tilde{B}}=0$.
 According to the AdS/CFT prescription \cite{Gubser:1998bc,Witten:1998qj,Son:2002sd}, $\mathcal{A}$ and $\mathcal{B}$ are the dual source of the current $\mathcal{O}$ and its expectation value $\langle{\mathcal{O}}\rangle$ in the boundary field theory, respectively.
 Then the retarded Green's function corresponding to the current-current correlator $\langle J^xJ^x\rangle$ is \cite{Horowitz:2008bn}

 By the Kubo formula, the conductivity is $\sigma(\omega)=G/i \omega$.